mliebelt/PgnViewerJS-WP/readme.txt

 * id: May be set by the user or generated automatically by the system.
 * locale: the locale to use for displaying the moves, default is 'en'.
 Available are: cs, da, de, en, es, et, fi, fr, hu, is, it, nb, nl, pl, pt, ro, sv.
-* fen: the position where the game starts, default is the initial position.
+* position: the position where the game starts, default is the initial position.
 * showcoords: default true, if false, hides the ranks and columns on the board.
 * piecestyle: the pieces to use, default is 'merida'.
 Availabe are: 'wikipedia', 'alpha', 'uscf', 'case', 'condal', 'leipzig', 'chesscom', 'maya', 'merida', and 'beyer'.
 * orientation: 'white' or 'black', default is 'white'.